Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/examples/README.md

   - `example_fss_interference.py`: example of RSSI calculation for a FSS

+It also provides useful constructs that can be used for testing the reference models.

 Code here is not supposed to be run in combination of SAS test harness: it is just to illustrate how to call some of the reference models routines.